 N.B.
 The credits for the two graduate courses taken in the undergraduate years cannot be counted toward the English major or toward the 120 credits required by the College of Arts and Sciences for the BA degree.

 Students may matriculate for study toward the MA only at the start of the Fall semester of their 4th year, never the Spring or Summer term.
 Please make sure that the graduate courses you take in your 4th year are being credited as they should be to your MA degree.

 Eligibility: English majors with a GPA of at least 3.6 in the major are eligible to apply.

-Application Procedure: Applications should be submitted to the Director of Graduate Admissions, Andrew Stauffer, by email, by May 18 (preferably earlier; as soon as your spring grades are in).
+Application Procedure: Applications should be submitted to the Director of Graduate Admissions, Peter Baker, by email, by May 18 (preferably earlier; as soon as your spring grades are in).
 The application process consists of the following parts:

 - A 500-word statement of purpose outlining the intellectual interests to be pursued in the MA program.
 A strong statement will also include some discussion of how the applicant’s previous coursework in the English department has prepared him or her for graduate study.

 - A transcript or transcripts of undergraduate work (including grades for your 3rd-year spring term).